Yu-Huai-M/maxGBC-AdaptiveSamplingAlgorithm/README.md

 # Running
  The folder `include` contains the header files supporting our algorithm and you can use `main.cpp` to run our algorithm.
 # Datasets
- We adopt real-world networks, which can be found in `datasets`.
+ We adopt eight real-world networks and two synthetic networks, which can be found in `datasets`.
 # Results
  Experimental results with real-world networks demonstrate that the numer of samples used by the proposed algorithm is from 2 to 18 times smaller than the state-of-the-art, while the centrality of the group found by the algorithm is comparable with the baseline.